ogg1e/dram-tester/README.md

-# dram-tester
+# 41256 and 4164 dram-tester Using Arduino Nano

 UNTESTED!!
 Initial revision.

-Arduino DRAM tester for 41256 and 4164
+Arduino Nano DRAM tester for 41256 and 4164